Software-Protection-Research/OSAGE/README.md

 Compile and obfuscate C programs with different compilers and obfuscators.

+## Create Docker Container (Only if something like tigress version changes or so)

+sudo sh docker_build.sh

 ## Check if Docker Container is running

 sudo docker ps